MarielaRamon-DA/Tableau-Superstore-Analysis/README.md

 4. For optimal viewing and interactivity, the visuals are designed for a screen resolution of **1350 x 680 pixels**, and we strongly recommend using full-screen mode.

+## 💡 Strategic Insights
+### 1. The Growth-Profitability Paradox
+While sales show an upward trend, the business faces a **critical contraction in profitability**.
+This is fueled by eroding margins and a breakdown in cost efficiency observed since 2014.
+### 2. Strategic Sales Misalignment
+The business relies on a **reactive sales strategy** fueled by aggressive discounting and reactive pricing.
+This has created a "Profitability Paradox" where the most populated customer segments are the least profitable.

+## 🎯 Recommendations
+### 1. Pivot to Profit-Centric Sales
+* **Incentivize Margin:** Shift sales team incentives from volume-based quotas to profitability-based quotas.
+* **Optimize Placement:** Feature high-margin products prominently in marketing campaigns and website placement.
+### 2. Targeted Policy Reform
+* **Discount Control:** Revise pricing and discount policies specifically for states with chronic negative profit (e.g., Texas, Illinois) and underperforming subcategories (e.g., Binders, Tables).
+* **Return Management:** Implement stricter policies or process improvements to reduce the increasing trend of returns, which is a primary driver of profit erosion.
+### 3. Customer Retention and Expansion
+* **Prioritize High-Profit Segments:** Focus on retaining Corporate and Home Office segments while converting the less profitable Consumer segment.
+* **Market Penetration:** Leverage the high concentration of customers in key states to fuel a more structured regional expansion strategy.

 ## 🛠️ Tools & Technologies